John Jay Mortimer: Life

 Mortimer grew up at Keewaydin in Tuxedo Park.
 The family home was designed by Stanford White and once belonged to Pierre Lorillard III.
 His family, along with the Lorillards, were the founding families of Tuxedo Park.
 His grandmother, the widow of Henry Morgan Tilford, was known as "one of the reigning dowagers of Tuxedo Park" for four decades.
 According to author Sally Bedell Smith, "her annual debutante dinners before the Autumn Ball determined which young women were approved for New York society."

-He was educated at St. Mark's School in Southborough, Massachusetts.
+He attended Buckley School and was educated at St. Mark's School in Southborough, Massachusetts.

 Mortimer was a financier in New York.

 Personal life

 Mortimer was married to Senga Clark (née Mucci) Mortimer, an editor at House Beautiful magazine.
 Senga, the daughter of Col. Henry Mucci (1909–1997), was previously married and had a son, Dwight F. "Peter" Davis IV, from that marriage to Dwight Davis III, a grandson of Dwight F. Davis, the U.S. Secretary of War.
 Together, they were the parents of: